 Article Translations: (Spanish)

+Cholera is a bacterial infection of the intestines.
 The good news is, cholera is easy to treat if it's caught early.
-Kids who have mild to moderate cases usually get better within a week.
-Even people with severe cases of cholera recover fully in a week or so if they get medical care.
+People who have mild to moderate cases usually get better within a week.
+Even those with severe cases recover fully in a week or so if they get medical care.

 Common symptoms of cholera and the dehydration it causes include: